lastralab/MotorcycleUSBCharger/README.md

 <img width="766" alt="screenshot 2017-02-09 13 37 14" src="https://cloud.githubusercontent.com/assets/22894897/22803269/7c4316fe-eed1-11e6-8733-a5cd8b786342.png">

-This is how you wire the charger to the battery.

 To use it you press the switch (motorcycle started), and press it back after so the battery won't discharge.

-The LED should turn on when it is ready to be used.
+And the LED should turn on when it is ready to be used.

 This is how it looks finished: